 Students will learn how to design visual materials to convey information, ideas, meaning and emotions in response to a given brief.
-Areas of study include, illustration, branding and advertising, packaging design and typography design.
+Areas of study include communication graphics, advertising, branding, package design, typography and motion graphics.

-During the Autumn and Spring terms of Year 10 students will complete two or more projects designed to teach them how to respond to a brief and develop the skills needed to produce a successful graphic outcome.
-For each project students will learn to: develop ideas by experimenting with appropriate media, materials and techniques such as collage, printmaking, photography.
-They will develop their Adobe Illustrator skills to create final pieces.
+During the Autumn and Spring terms Year 10 students will complete two or more projects designed to teach them how to respond to a brief and develop the skills needed to produce a successful graphic outcome.
+For each project students will learn to: develop ideas by experimenting with appropriate media, materials and techniques such as drawing, printmaking, photography and use of Adobe Photoshop and Illustrator.
 Studying the work of artists and designers will help them to create their own meaningful final responses to each brief.